-H. Outpatient Services (ASAM Level 1)
+G. Outpatient Services (ASAM Level 1)

-In addition to the general outpatient and intensive outpatient services requirements outlined in Article III.O of Exhibit A, Attachment I, the contractor shall comply with the following Contractor specific outpatient and intensive outpatient services requirements:
+In addition to the general outpatient services requirements outlined in Article III.O of Exhibit A, Attachment I, the Contractor shall comply with the following Contractor specific outpatient services requirements:

-- Outpatient Services (ASAM Level 1) shall be provided to beneficiaries (up to nine hours a week for adults, and less than six hours a week for adolescents) when determined by a Medical Director or LPHA to be medically necessary and in accordance with an individualized client plan. - 2.
-Services can be provided in-person, by telephone or by telehealth by a licensed professional or a certified counselor in any appropriate setting in the community.
-The components of Outpatient Services include intake, individual counseling, group counseling, family therapy, patient education, medication services, collateral services, crisis intervention services, treatment planning and discharge services. - 3.
-All CSPs shall be DMC certified.
-During this process, the Contractor shall review all other certifications required for providers and ensure they are renewed and/or met.

-4. For clients in Outpatient Services, case management shall be provided to coordinate care with ancillary service providers and facilitate transitions between levels of care.
+- 1. The Contractor shall provide Outpatient services (ASAM Level 1) to beneficiaries (up to nine hours a week for adults, and less than six hours a week for adolescents) when determined by a Medical Director or LPHA to be medically necessary, and in accordance with an individualized treatment plan. - 2.
+The Contractor may provide outpatient services in-person or by telephone by a licensed professional or a registered or certified counselor in any appropriate setting in the community, in accordance with HIPAA and 42 CFR Part 2. - 3.
+The components of outpatient services shall include intake, individual counseling, group counseling, family therapy, patient education, medication services, collateral services, crisis intervention services, treatment planning and discharge services. - 4.
+The Contractor shall provide case management services to beneficiaries receiving outpatient services to coordinate care with ancillary service providers and facilitate transitions between LOC.

-I. Intensive Outpatient Services (ASAM Level 2.1)
+H. Intensive Outpatient Services (ASAM Level 2.1)